-5 Key Ring Avulsion Statistics & What to Do if It Happens to You
+5 Key Ring Avulsion Injury Statistics & What To Do

 We’ve talked about ring avulsion before on our blog.
 Lots of people ask us, “What is ring avulsion?”
 In short, it’s a pretty name for a very ugly medical accident that could change your life.

 Ring avulsion is when your traditional metal rings get caught on something and aren’t able to move with your body.
 The result can be anything from a bad rub, to an amputated finger.
 Since most of us use our hands every day for everything from hugging our kids, to earning our livelihood, losing a finger is a big deal!
 Here are five key facts about ring avulsion, and how to survive it.

 Just like a sunburn and a chemical burn have different degrees of significance, ring avulsion can range from minor to major injury.
 If you wind up with ring avulsion, the first thing that doctors will do is grade your injury.

 Class I- Blood is still actively working through your hand and the injured finger.
 Repair and aid may be as simple as basic tissue or bone repair.

 Class II- Blood is no longer moving through your finger.
 A surgeon will likely be called in to reconnect blood vessels within your finger before attempting to repair any tissue or bone damage.

 Class III- The most serious of avulsion injuries, in this case, your finger has been stripped of at least the tissue surrounding the bone.
 This can include nerve damage and sometimes includes accidental amputation.
 A surgeon will assess if your finger can be saved, or if it must be amputated.
 If reattached, be prepared for a finger that may not function as well as it once did.